How to Write a CV

 What to Include on Your CV, and What to Leave Out?

 At the top of your CV, place your name and contact information including physical address, telephone number, email address, etc. Outside the United States, many CVs include personal information such as date of birth, gender, marital status, and details about children, if any.
-These additions should be left off US curriculum vitae documents.
+If you’re focused on learning how to write a CV for US jobs, these additions should be left off.
 Check to see what local customs dictate when preparing a CV for international use.
 List your visa status if appropriate.

 If you are still using a cute email address that you’ve had since high school, now is a good time to get a new, professional sounding email address.
 An inappropriate email just won’t do.